lnkuiper/experiments/oochj/README.md

 ```sh
 GEN=ninja BUILD_PYTHON=1 make
 ```
+Note that DuckDB must be compiled from source once for every policy (and run experiments using each compiled version).

 You may want to uninstall the DuckDB python package before building it from scratch with the following:
 ```sh
 cd tools/pythonpkg